 With Manchester Metropolitan University leading the way, four universities from the North West: The Manchester Metropolitan University, Lancaster University, The University of Manchester and University of Salford have teamed up to ensure 150 forward-thinking businesses are at the forefront of the evolution of Artificial Intelligence in Greater Manchester.

 Greater Manchester Cyber Foundry

 The Greater Manchester Cyber Foundry is a programme for small-medium sized businesses to help with business growth, stability and security.
 The programme is part funded by the European Regional Development Fund and there is no cost for participating businesses/business owners.

-The Cyber Resilience Centre for Greater Manchester (CRCGM) is a not-for-profit venture between Greater Manchester Police and Manchester Digital.
+The Cyber Resilience Centre for the North West is a not-for-profit venture between Greater Manchester Police and Manchester Digital.

 Manchester Digital Innovation Security Hub

 Home to the nation’s fastest-growing cyber ecosystem, a Top 20 European Digital City, and now a base for GCHQ, Greater Manchester is at the forefront of cybersecurity and innovation.
 The region is now building on its heritage in scientific advancements with a new £10m Digital Security Innovation Hub.

 SPRITE+ brings together people involved in research, practice, and policy with a focus on digital contexts.
 A way for these communities to connect and a platform for building collaborations across the spectrum of issues relating to security, privacy, identity and trust.

 SPRITE+ is led by a consortium of five universities: University of Manchester (lead institution), Imperial College London, Lancaster University, Queen’s University Belfast, and University of Southampton.

 HOST Cyber, in partnership with Salford City Council, creates a unique cyber sandbox, allowing incubated start-ups to accelerate and validate their IP across a real-world commercial environment.